tpraneethsh/dockerfiles/RUN/README.md

-### CMD

-CMD is the instruction which runs the Container

-### RUN vs CMD
+### RUN

-*RUN command will execute at the time of image creation.
+Run instruction we use to install software, packages and other tasks.
+It runs at the time of image building.
-*CMD command will execute at the time of running container.

-In Terminal
-RUN folder> docker ps --no-trunc